What I Did on My Summer Vacation

 - Identify two or three faculty members you would like to meet.
 Develop a list of questions you can ask them.
 While some faculty may not be available during the summer, others are, and they will be happy to hear from students with an interest in their discipline.

 - Imagine what you might be doing five or ten years from now.
 Contact family and friends and ask for their help in networking with people who have careers and jobs that interest you.
 Arrange a meeting over coffee to learn more about what they do.
+Consider how you might volunteer to explore a potential career interest.

 - Who are your mentors?
 You might already know faculty, staff, family friends, and others who can share their stories and help support your personal development.
 If not, make it your goal to get to know at least one faculty member each semester of the coming year.